saisrivatsat/Perceptron-Learning-Algorithm-PLA-for-Binary-Classification/README.md

 * Rosenblatt, F. (1958).
 The Perceptron: A Probabilistic Model for Information Storage and Organization in the Brain.
 * Bishop, C. M. (2006). *Pattern Recognition and Machine Learning*.
 Springer.

-Do you want me to also write this in a **shorter GitHub-style README** version (just overview, setup, results, conclusion), or keep it in this full research-report style?